joans321/kernel-dev/README.md

 * Create docker image for building and debug
 * Build kernel in Docker
+* Build busybox and create rootfs
 * Debug kernel with Qemu and gdb
+* Build dropbear for ssh

 **Note: if you are linux user, you don't need docker**